For optometrists · Resources

 Use this form to request a private appointment for your patient, ask a consultant for pathway guidance, or confirm suitability for an expedited assessment.
 We aim to respond promptly during UK working hours and keep you informed at key steps.

-If you suspect a medical emergency (e.g., acute angle closure, endophthalmitis, retinal detachment symptoms), follow local emergency pathways immediately.
+If you suspect a medical emergency (e.g. acute angle closure, endophthalmitis, retinal detachment symptoms), follow local emergency pathways immediately and see urgent eye advice.
 This page supports planned private care and non-emergency clinical coordination.

 By submitting, you confirm you have authority to share the information provided for the purpose of arranging care.
 We will contact you to coordinate next steps.